 Look at the famous picture.
 Robinson's pure joy at hitting that shot, at

-belonging, at being part of this thing that was baseball and that had
+belonging, at being part of this thing that was major league baseball, which had

 and blue bunting, and realise how significant this was for a country

 who'd gone to war with a segregated military, and had